 Healthy habits for developers working remotely

-Remote job is a really great opportunity for every worker.
-No traffic, no strict schedule, flexibility and possibility to decide how to manage your own time.
-All that sounds great, though every remote worker has to define some rules to follow so that he/she could work effectively and prevent distraction and potential frustration.
+A remote job is an excellent opportunity for every worker.
+No traffic, no strict schedule, flexibility, and the possibility to decide how to manage your own time.
+All that sounds great, though every remote worker has to define some rules to follow to work effectively and prevent distraction and potential frustration.

-I’d like to introduce you to 3 healthy habits for developers working remotely, to stay healthy, fit, and mentally calm.
+I want to introduce you to 3 healthy habits for developers working remotely to stay healthy, fit, and mentally calm.

-Organize your time the way that you could work efficiently and constantly for certain period.
-Then take a valuable rest, take a walk, eat something etc. Let your mind off and get some energy for another period of work.
+Organize your time to work efficiently and constantly for a certain period.
+Then take a valuable rest, take a walk, eat something, etc. Finally, let your mind off and get some energy for another period of work.

-Don’t let the distractions enter your workspace and by distractions I mean mainly regular checking social media profiles.
-Scrolling instagram or Facebook makes us really addicted to some external factors which take over our focus.
-It is more and more common that people get into checking social media and lose all the energy they gathered for particular task at work.
-It happens everywhere, however, while working remotely it might be even more challenging.
+Don’t let the distractions enter your workspace, and by distractions, I mean mainly regular checking social media profiles.
+Scrolling Instagram or Facebook makes us addicted to some external factors which take over our focus.
+It is more and more common that people get into checking social media and lose all the energy they gathered for a particular task at work.
+It happens everywhere.
+However, while working remotely, it might be even more challenging.

-That’s why it is important for us to stay disciplined and organized.
+That’s why we need to stay disciplined and organized.

 Take headphones and cut yourself off the entire world.